Weary passengers head home after stinky Carnival cruise

 “We pride ourselves with providing our guests with a great vacation experience and, clearly, we failed in this particular case,” Cahill said.

-Operated by Carnival Cruise Lines, the flagship brand of Carnival Corp, the ship left Galveston a week ago carrying 3,143 passengers and 1,086 crew.
-It was supposed to return on Monday.

-Some passengers said conditions deteriorated rapidly on the Triumph earlier in the week, with people on board getting sick and being told to use plastic “biohazard” bags as makeshift toilets.
+Some passengers said conditions deteriorated rapidly on the Triumph earlier in the week, with people getting sick and being told to use plastic “biohazard” bags as makeshift toilets.

-Smoke from the engine fire was so thick that passengers on the lower decks in the rear of the ship had to be evacuated and relocated on other decks of the 14-story ship, where they slept under sheets for the rest of the voyage, passengers said.
+Smoke from the engine fire was so thick that passengers on the lower decks in the rear of the ship had to be evacuated and relocated to other decks of the 14-story ship, where passengers said they slept under sheets for the rest of the voyage.

 Some said they tried to pass the time playing cards and organizing Bible study groups, as well as scavenger hunts for the children who were on board.